 The goal is to talk about how we do what we do, why we do it and how we make change so that we may learn from one another in a way that we cannot learn from those in our own field of work or study.

 Physical activities include: Yoga classes, meditation, swimming, boating, hiking, archery, high ropes and zip line

 What are my transport/parking options getting to the event?

-We are providing bus transportation from Halifax, Nova Scotia to Big Cove YMCA camp on Thursday, September 7 and returning on Sunday, September 10.
+We provide bus transportation from Halifax, Nova Scotia to Big Cove YMCA camp.
 Transportation cost is built into the price of admission and it is part of our team-building efforts at the Make.Do.Camp.!